-Armin von Bogdandy's intensive research cooperation is reflected in visiting professorships at the following foreign research institutions: Centro de Estudios Políticos y Constitucionales, Madrid, Erik Castrén Institute of International Law and Human Rights, Helsinki, European University Institute (General Course), Florence, Institute for Advanced Studies, Vienna, New York University School of Law, Tel Aviv University, Universidad Externado de Colombia, Universidad Nacional Autónoma de México, Universidade Católica Portuguesa, Lissabon, Università degli Studi di Roma Tre, Università di Bologna, Universitat Pompeu Fabra, Barcelona, Université Paris 1 Panthéon-Sorbonne, Université Paris 2 Panthéon-Assas, University of Pennsylvania Law School, Venice Academy of Human Rights, Xiamen Academy of International Law, China.
+Armin von Bogdandy's intensive research cooperation is reflected in visiting professorships at the following foreign research institutions: Centro de Estudios Políticos y Constitucionales, Madrid, Erik Castrén Institute of International Law and Human Rights, Helsinki, European University Institute (General Course), Institute for Advanced Studies, Vienna, New York University School of Law, Tel Aviv University, Universidad Externado de Colombia, Universidad Nacional Autónoma de México, Universidade Católica Portuguesa, Lissabon, Università degli Studi di Roma Tre, Università di Bologna, Universitat Pompeu Fabra, Barcelona, Université Paris 1 Panthéon-Sorbonne, Université Paris 2 Panthéon-Assas, University of Pennsylvania Law School, Venice Academy of Human Rights, Xiamen Academy of International Law, China.

 Co-authorships, the most intensive form of research cooperation by Armin von Bogdandy, exist with researchers at the following universities: University of Amsterdam, Eötvös Loránd University, Budapest, Universidad Nacional Autónoma de México, Pontifícia Universidade Católica de São Paulo, University of Turin, Vienna University of Economics and Business.